Individual Record 5

 Click to enlarge In 1923 and 1926, the Alhambra Directory shows the family living at 420 North Second Street.
 Henry had built the two-story house about 1922.
 He built the cabin at Camp Baldy in the summer of 1925, with help from the family as seen in the photograph at right.

-Henry passed away May 9, 1934, from renal tuberculosis.
-Both she and Don also were ill, with Don spending time in a sanitarium during his college years.
+Amy's husband Henry passed away May 9, 1934, from renal tuberculosis.
+Both she and Don were also ill, with Don spending time in a sanitarium during his college years.
 As a result, in her later years Amy did not venture out to church or other affairs very often.

 Amy was always hopeful that she would someday have grandchildren, but Don was in no hurry to settle down.
-He finally married Frances on October 1, 1944, and they went on to give her seven grandchildren.
+He finally married Frances Dorthea Miller on October 1, 1944, in the First Presbyterian Church, Alhambra.
+They went on to give her seven grandchildren.
 When she died at age 90, she also had 4 great-grandchildren.
-She recorded the daily coming and goings of the children in her diaries.
+She recorded the daily coming and goings of the Olson family and children in her diaries.

 Time of Birth} Time of Death} Fraternal/Social}